AdaCore/training_material/courses/gnat_studio/010_gnat_studio.rst

 Extensible
 ------------

-+ You can call functions & procedures interactively
++ You can call functions and procedures interactively

   + Using language-specific syntax
   + Very useful to print program specific info